 I believe the foregoing are compelling justifications for choosing Excel Visual Basic over Visual Basic.

-examples of spreadsheet packages
+uses of spreadsheet

-spreadsheet templates for business
+spreadsheet templates for small business